-School Meal arrangements - first half Autumn Term 2020
+School Meal arrangements - Autumn Term 2020

 In order to restrict movement of pupils across bubbles, we intend the children to eat only with their own year group, in their bubble.
 Therefore, it is not practical or safe to provide hot meals.
 Mrs Brazer, in conjunction with Herts Catering can, however, provide a healthy packed lunch with the intention of providing something similar to our current Fun Friday i.e. pizza, burger in a bun, sausage roll etc at points across the week.
-We are looking at this arrangement initially until the October half term holiday, but are obviously guided by central government instruction.

 School dinners are organised by a company called Hertfordshire Catering Limited.
-Our kitchen staff aim to provide meals that are well balanced and nutritious and children have a choice of meal every day including a “Whoopee Wednesday” roast dinner and a “Fun Friday” which is available to all children.
+Our kitchen staff aim to provide meals that are well balanced and nutritious and children have a choice of meal every day including a roast dinner on Wednesday and a “Fun Friday” which is available to all children.
 Please click below to see the current Hertfordshire Catering Multi Choice Menu.
 Our kitchen staff are able to cater for special diets after successful completion of an online form, please see HCL Online Allergy System information below.

 All children in Foundation Stage and KS1 are entitled to a free school meal.
 KS2 children’s meals are currently charged at £2.60 per meal.
 Dinner money is payable, in advance, via WisePay, if at all possible.
 If your child wishes to change their meal pattern, this may be done half termly, with advance notice given to the office in writing via email.

 Parents who feel they may qualify for free school meals (e.g. if they are on income support) should call in at the school office for the appropriate form and information or apply here.
 All enquiries will be dealt with in the strictest confidence.